SitoCH/rpi-kubernetes-cluster/README.md

 [Roland Huß](https://github.com/rhuss) for doing the heavy lifting and creating a project ready to use and easy to deploy.

 [Lucas Käldström](https://github.com/luxas) for porting Kubernetes to the Raspberry Pi / ARM.

+[Sergio Sisternes](https://twitter.com/sesispla) for providing a great guide on how to setup the WiFi router.